miyadaiku/miyadaiku-docs/doc/contents/en/guide/template.rst

 ------------------------------

-For an index that outputs a list of articles, the generated HTML file may be multiple pages.
+For an index that produces list of articles, the generated HTML file may be multiple pages.
 You can specify different templates for the first page, and the second and subsequent pages.

 The template of the first page is specified by the ``indexpage_template`` property.
 Default template name is ``'page_index.html'``.
-The template pf the second and subsequent pages are specified with the ``indexpage_template2`` property.
+The template df the second and subsequent pages are specified with the ``indexpage_template2`` property.
 Default template name is ``'page_index.html'``.

 Template variables